microsoft/OpenTypeDesignVariationAxisTags/README.md

 Proposal Summary forms for each axis, with a distinguishing qualifier&mdash;a short name or proposed axis tag&mdash;appended to the file name.
 (For example, &ldquo;ProposalSummary_Grade.md&rdquo;.)

-In addition to the Proposal Summary form, a proposal can include other supporting files to help clarify the way the axis is meant to work or how it might be used.
+In addition to the Proposal Summary form, a proposal should include other supporting files to help clarify the way the axis is meant to work or how it might be used.
 These might provide additional background information or demonstrations of usage.

-Demo fonts and specimens can be particularly useful to help others understand the intent and merits.
-These can be submitted into the repo, or pointers to external sites can be provided.
+In particular, it is strongly recommended that demo fonts and specimens be provided: these are particularly useful to help others understand the intent and merits of a proposed axis.
+A video that demonstrates how a design changes across an axis range can also be very helpful.
+Supporting files can be submitted into the repo, or an &ldquo;Other Supporting Files&rdquo; page with pointers to external sites can be used.
 These can be provided at the same time the Proposal Summary is first submitted, or at any time later.

 ### Review and discussion
 Every proposal for a new registered axis must be available for review and discussion for a